 Buses on the Williamsburg Bridge

 The Williamsburg Bridge provides the most direct connection for many customers who rely on the L train.
 New temporary shuttle bus routes traveling across the bridge will need to move 30,000+ daily passengers.
-Fast, reliable bus service is not possible under current traffic conditions, so DOT has developed a plan to prioritize buses on the bridge.
+Fast, reliable bus service is not possible under current traffic conditions, so DOT has proposed making the Williamsburg Bridge HOV 3+ from 5AM to 10PM, seven days a week, in order to prioritize buses on the bridge.
+HOV 3+ will require vehicles to carry 3 or more passengers.

 Williamsburg Bridge Access and Connections